Misal pav

-Misal pav (Marathi: मिसळपाव) is a popular dish from the Indian state of Maharashtra.
-It consists of misal (a spicy curry usually made from moth beans) and pav (a type of Indian bread roll).
+Misal pav (Marathi: मिसळपाव) is a dish from the Indian state of Maharashtra.
+It consists of a vegetable curry, mostly made from moth beans, locally known as misal, and pav, which is a type of Indian bread roll.
 The final dish is topped with farsan or sev, onions, lemon and coriander (cilantro).
 It is usually served hot with bread or rolls toasted with butter and buttermilk or dahi and papad.
-It is served as a breakfast dish, as a snack and also as a full meal.
+Misal pav is served as a breakfast dish, as a snack and also as a full meal.

 Misal regional varieties

 Misal pav from Kolhapur is known for its high spice content and unique taste.
 There are different versions of misal pav such as Pune misal, Khandeshi misal, Nashik misal and Ahmednagar misal.
 Other types are kalya masalyachi misal, shev misal, and dahi (yoghurt) misal.

 Preparation

-Misal is prepared in part with sprouted lentils and has less water content and a watery, spicy "cut" or "bite".
+Misal is prepared in part with sprouted lentils and has less water content and a watery, spicy "kat" (pronounced "cut").
 It has two parts, a thick curry of matki, called usal, and watery gravy, also called rassa.
 Usually people mix these two according to their taste and requirement.
 When moth beans are unavailable, it is sometimes prepared using mung beans.
 It may be garnished with Indian snack noodles.
 The moth curry or usal form is prepared using onion, ginger, garlic and other spices.